hermescenter/dontspyonus.eu/site/content/_index.md

 # If you’re producing **a tool, add a link**.
 If you’re producing a **picture, mention the original MEP**.
 See more details in [Open Data Faces](/list), and [FakeFace](/fakeface) pages.

-# Of course, **we’ll stop the campaign if the European Parliament permanently bans all these types of face surveillance**.
+# Needless to say, **we’ll stop the campaign if the European Parliament will permanently bans all these types of face surveillance**.

 <div id="facelist-9" class="container img__limit"></div>